 20- Hobbies/interests (Centres d’intérêts)

-It may seem irrelevant and unprofessional to include your hobbies and interests on your CV, especially if you are from North America but in France it’s not seen as something silly.
-Most job seekers in France actually do include this section on their CV and you should to if you can.
+It may seem irrelevant and unprofessional to include your hobbies and interests on your CV, especially from North America.
+Still, in France, it’s not seen as something silly.
+Most job seekers in France actually include this section on their CV, and you should too if you can.

-First of all, the hobbies and interests section is not a catch all category where you dump any and all of your hobbies like yachting and pressing flowers.
+First of all, the hobbies and interests section is not a catch-all category where you dump all of your hobbies like yachting and pressing flowers.
 What use would that information be to a hiring manager?

-Think strategically-do a little research and emphasize those hobbies and interests outside of work that have enabled you to develop useful skills in life that also align with the job you are targeting, a specific industry or particular company’s work culture.
+Think strategically-do a little research and emphasize those hobbies and interests outside of work that have enabled you to develop useful skills in life that align with the job you are targeting, a specific industry, or a particular company’s work culture.

 What your hobbies and interests might say about you.